Alloimmunity: Acute rejection

+Acute rejection is subsequent to the recipient's immune system identifies a graft organ as foreign.
+This results in the mounting of an immune response, leading to organ rejection and destruction.
 Acute rejection is caused by antigen-specific Th1 and cytotoxic T-lymphocytes.
 They recognize transplanted tissue because of expression of alloantigens.
+When a genetic difference between the donor and recipient is detected, the immune system of the recipient identifies MHC I and MHC II as foreign.
+Subsequently, CD4+ T-cells react to these alloantigens presented by antigen-presenting cells (APCs), resulting in the release of cytokines which stimulate immune reactivity.
 A transplant is rejected during first several days or weeks after transplantation.

 Hyperacute and accelerated rejection

 Hyperacute and accelerated rejection is antibody-mediated immune response to the allograft.
+The difference between hyperacute and acute rejection lies in the presence of preformed antibodies that cause an instantaneous rejection.
 Recipient's blood already contains circulating antibodies before the transplantation – either IgM or antibodies incurred by previous immunization (e.g. by repeated blood transfusion).
 In case of hyperacute rejection, antibodies activate complement; moreover, the reaction can be enhanced by neutrophils.
 This type of rejection is very fast, the graft is rejected in a few minutes or hours after the transplantation.
 Accelerated rejection leads to phagocyte and NK cell activation (not of the complement) through their Fc receptors that bind Fc parts of antibodies.
 Graft rejection occurs within 3 to 5 days.
 This type of rejection is a typical response to xenotransplants.